 The risk assessment process followed the company’s risk management framework, aligned with ISO 31000.
 Risks were interpreted as deviations from what was expected or planned to occur.
 Most of the deviations identified represented negative impacts on desired objectives.

-The assessment was structured around a set of key elements for each refinery.
-They covered the main tasks for an upgrade project of the kind contemplated here, with slight differences to reflect local conditions.
+The assessment was structured around a set of topics, known as key elements, for each refinery.
+They covered the main tasks for the upgrade project, based on past work with similar projects and adjusted to reflect local conditions.